Josef-Hlink/commit-graph/README.md

 ## Description

 This project is meant to give you some more insights into your commit behaviour.
-It scrapes your GitHub contribution graph and uses Python to create a graph of your commits throughout the weak based on the past year.
+It scrapes your GitHub contribution graph and uses Python to create a graph of your commits throughout the week based on the past year.

 ## Example

 ![Example](contributions.png)
-last updated on: _28-10-2021_
+last updated on: _30-10-2021_

 ## Usage